lsst-tstn/tstn-031/index.rst

 The next step is to command the MTAOS to process the corner wavefront sensors from the image we ingested in the butler.
 In order to execute this step we need to provide the `visitId` of the exposure along with a configuration for the wavefront estimation pipeline (WEP).
-This step is executef in the :ref:`processing-data-with-runwep-command` section of the notebook.
+This step is executed in the :ref:`processing-data-with-runwep-command` section of the notebook.
 After the ``runWEP`` command is executed we also verify that the expected set of events were published.

 After the corner wavefront sensors are processed, we instruct the MTAOS to process the results through the optical feedback control (OFC) algorithm.